Why does Ukraine fear a final offensive in Mariupol?

-Ukrainian forces said on Monday that they fear the fall of Mariupol, a strategic port city in the southeast of the country that has been besieged for more than 40 days by the Russian army, while they continued to reinforce positions in the east in the face of an imminent offensive by Moscow.
+Ukrainian forces said on Monday that they fear the fall of Mariupol, a strategic port city in the southeast of the country besieged for more than 40 days by the Russian army, while continuing to reinforce positions in the east in the face of an imminent offensive from Moscow.

 (Read here: Ukrainian soldier rescued an abandoned dog after Russian attacks)

-On the diplomatic front, Austrian Chancellor Karl Nehammer, the first European leader to visit Moscow since the beginning of the invasion of Ukraine on February 24, A meeting with Russian President Vladimir Putin began on Monday. to try to obtain humanitarian corridors, according to a spokesman for the Austrian government.
-(Interesting: UN confirms 1,842 civilian deaths during the war in Ukraine)
+On the diplomatic front, Austrian Foreign Minister Karl Nehammer, the first European leader to visit Moscow since the start of the invasion of Ukraine on February 24, began a meeting with Russian President Vladimir Putin on Monday to try to obtain humanitarian corridors, according to a Austrian government spokesman.
+(Interested: UN confirms 1,842 civilian deaths during the war in Ukraine)

 Nehammer’s visit must serve “to put an end to the humanitarian hell in Ukraine”Austrian Foreign Minister Alexander Schallenberg said before a meeting with his European Union counterparts in Luxembourg.